 "Throughout our quest to become master reading professionals at The University of Texas at Tyler, my fellow students and I have been well prepared by the most highly qualified professors in the field of literacy and education.
-Because of this, we are now ready to take on the challenges of being reading professionals and leading students and teachers to the best practices in literacy education and training." -Sharon Palmer, former student
+Because of this, we are now ready to take on the challenges of being reading professionals and leading students and teachers to the best practices in literacy education and training." -Sharon Palmer, Reading Specialist, Spring 2012 Graduate.

 Plan of Study

 How to Apply

 - Complete an application through our online application.

 - Submit official transcripts to the Office of Graduate Admissions.